Redveil

 Marcus Morton (born April 20, 2004), better known by his stage name Redveil (stylized as redveil), is an American rapper, songwriter, and record producer from Prince George's County, Maryland.
 He produces most of his own instrumentals, occasionally also making beats for other artists.
-He has self-released three albums, Bittersweet Cry, Niagara, and Learn 2 Swim, as well as one EP, Playing w/ Fire.
+He has self-released four albums, Bittersweet Cry, Niagara, Learn 2 Swim, and Sankofa, as well as one EP, Playing w/ Fire.

-Artistry
+Biography

-Influence
+Early life and influence

-Redveil is from Prince George County, Maryland, outside of Washington D.C.
+Redveil is from Prince George's County, Maryland, outside of Washington D.C.

-Marcus Morton was born on April 20, 2004, in Washington D.C. to a Canadian-Jamaican mother and Kittian father.
-Growing up, Morton's parents would often play funk and soul music, which was an early influence to his sample choice, and his tone delivery.
+Marcus Morton was born on April 20, 2004, to a Canadian-Jamaican mother and Kittian father.
+Growing up in Prince George's County, Maryland, Morton's parents would often play funk and soul music, which was an early influence to his sample choice, and his tone delivery.
 At age 11, Morton heard "Palace/Curse" by the Internet and Tyler, the Creator, which he credits as the "kickstart" to his musical interest.
 Shortly after, Redveil began producing his own music with FL Studio.
-In 2020, Morton described his music as "triumphant, bright and sunny."
+Morton has described his music as "triumphant, bright and sunny."

 While making his 2022 album Learn 2 Swim, Morton drew inspiration from New York drill music, and listened to local DMV area artists Xanman, Yung Manny, and No Savage during its creation.